-- Which was not originally manufactured for use or sold in Australia and New Zealand and/or does not comply with Australian and New Zealand homologation requirements. - 4.
-Which has off-road parts or competition parts installed to enhance performance, or has unapproved modifications.
+- Which has off-road parts or competition parts installed to enhance performance, or has unapproved modifications.
 These modifications may void all or part of your new H-D Motorcycle Warranty.
 See an authorised Harley-Davidson dealer for details. - 5.
 Where damage is caused by, or Harley-Davidson is unable to honour this H-D Motorcycle Warranty due to, acts of God, war, riot, insurrection, natural disasters, including, but not limited to, nuclear contamination, lightning, forest fires, dust storms, hail storms, ice storms, earthquakes, floods, or other circumstances out of Harley-Davidson's control. - Which has been in an accident, collision, dropped or struck.